 Weather and environmental incidents can create safety risks in Mexico, disrupting travel and essential services.
 Hurricanes, flash floods, and mudslides are common seasonally.
 The country has several active volcanoes, and earthquakes and tremors also pose a risk.
 Make sure you’re informed, prepared, and have a plan in case a natural disaster occurs.
 Download the International SOS app to receive push alerts about incidents in your area.

 “Make sure you register your trip information.
-I was in Mexico during the 2017 earthquake and having entered my information helped Harvard reach out to me.” – Graduate student, winter 2018
+I was in Mexico during [an] earthquake and having entered my information helped Harvard reach out to me.”